The Best Sunscreens for the Cook Islands + Sun Protection Tips© CookIslandsPocketGuide.com

 As you’ll see from all of our sunscreen listings, the sunscreens chosen are natural sunscreens containing no oxybenzone.
 This is because oxybenzone found in standard sunscreens has a toxic effect on young coral, causing endocrine disruption, DNA damage, exacerbated coral bleaching and death.

 With the Cook Islands being an amazing place to see coral and marine life, needless to say, we’d rather admire it than harm it.
-What’s more, natural sunscreen is better for your skin too.
-So when packing for the Cook Islands, be sure to look out for “reef safe” sunscreen.
-If you’re unsure, all of the recommendations in this entire article have been chosen because they are reef safe.
+What’s more, natural sunscreen is better for your skin, too.

 For more options and details on each sunscreen, see the 10 Best Reef-Safe Sunscreens for the Cook Islands.